fonero-project/dash/MASTERNODE.md

 #### What you will need (recommended) ####
 1. Download the latest windows Azart wallet from here.
-2. Get 1000 IFX coins (you can get 1 more coin to cover transaction fee)
+2. Get 10000 AZART coins (you can get 1 more coin to cover transaction fee)
 3. Download Putty (https://the.earth.li/~sgtatham/putty/latest/w32/putty-0.70-installer.msi)

 #### Getting started ####